pollere/DCT/README.md

 ### References and related work

-We have created an internet draft to describe DeftT (currently in version 00): https://www.ietf.org/archive/id/draft-nichols-tsv-defined-trust-transport-00.html with overview talk at: https://youtu.be/YSmxis1puuE?t=2170 slides at: http://pollere.net/Pdfdocs/slides-114-iotops-defined-trust-transport-00.pdf
+DeftT is described in an internet draft: https://www.ietf.org/archive/id/draft-nichols-iotops-defined-trust-transport-00.html with overview talk at: https://youtu.be/YSmxis1puuE?t=2170 slides at: http://pollere.net/Pdfdocs/slides-114-iotops-defined-trust-transport-00.pdf

 Some concepts here may be better understood by referencing earlier Pollere work: